dsc-courses/dsc10-2023-wi/syllabus.md

 [zoom]: https://edtech.ucsd.edu/education-continuity-tools-and-resources/zoom-guides.html

 Note that we will not be using Canvas this quarter.
+Please do not contact the staff through Canvas.

 ### Beginning of Quarter Survey